tessgi/TessGiWebsite/content/pages/observing/faq.md

 **What is the TESS extended mission?**

-In July of 2020 TESS will finish its primary mission and enter into its extended mission.
-This extended mission will last for an additional two years and will be driven largely by  the guest investigator [guest investigator program](https://heasarc.gsfc.nasa.gov/docs/tess/proposing-investigations.html).
+In July of 2020 TESS finished its primary mission and entered into its extended mission.
+The extended mission will last until September 2022, and is driven largely by the guest investigator [guest investigator program](https://heasarc.gsfc.nasa.gov/docs/tess/proposing-investigations.html) program.

 **Will there be opportunities for Guest Investigators to propose for short-cadence target observations and/or funding in the extended mission?**

 Yes!
-The GI program is continuing and will be a large part of the extended mission.
+The GI program is continuing and is a large part of the extended mission.
 First year (Cycle 3) proposals have already been called for and time allocated, but the Cycle 4 call is now out.
 Through this call the community can submit proposals for short-cadence target observations and/or funding. for additional information on how to apply for TESS Cycle 4 please see the [TESS Cycle 4 call](https://nspires.nasaprs.com/external/solicitations/summary!init.do?solId=%7B4B9CAAB3-D398-183A-B1F3-EF963DF415C7%7D&path=open).

 **Where is TESS pointing now?**

 The current status of the TESS spacecraft can be found at [the MIT website](https://tess.mit.edu/observations/).

-**Where will TESS point in its extended mission?**
+**Where is TESS pointing in its extended mission?**

 The observing strategy for Cycle 3 has been finalized and can be found on the [MIT observations page](https://tess.mit.edu/observations/).
 Cycle 4 is still being finalized and will be announced soon.

 **What are the TESS data products?**

-Current data products include:
+Within the [primary mission](primary.html) the data products included:
 	- 2-minute cadence data for a select number of targets
 	- 30-minute full frame images.

-During the extended mission data products available will include:
+In the [extended mission](extended.html) the data products available are:
 	- 20 second cadence data, allotted to ~1000 targets per sector.
 	- 2-minute cadence data for a select number of targets
 	- 10-minute full frame images.